Winter-Proof Your Plumbing in the Fall

 In preparation for a tasking winter for your boiler, you can drain it and clean it out for improved performance.
 Look on the manufacturer’s website to find details on how to do this for your type of water heater.
 Then you might want to test your water heater’s pressure relief valve.
 Very, very carefully, you can pull the lever up then let it go.
 This should send some hot water down the drainpipe.
 If it does not do so, then that valve needs to be replaced.
 If your water heater is older than five years, however, you should not test the valve until you have called a plumber.
 If an older valve has not been tested before, then the test could create a leak.
 Finally, if all is well, you can make sure that the heater’s thermostat is set to 120° Fahrenheit.

 You can call the expert plumbing technicians at A-1 Sewer & Septic Service, Inc. whenever you need help with a plumbing issue, no matter how small or great.
-You can find the friendly help you need from an experienced Kansas City plumber whenever a plumbing emergency strikes and for no additional fee.
-Get a no-obligation quote when you call our team today.
+You can find the friendly help you need from an experienced Kansas City plumber whenever a plumbing emergency strikes.
+Get a quote when you call our team today.